sundogbio/szi-tile-source/README.md

 ### Installation and loading

 The library currently isn't distributed anywhere, this will hopefully change soon!
-For now, you can follow the instructions on [building for distribution below](#development), which should output two files to the `dist` folder, which you can then copy to your own project.
-There is an old school '.cjs' file available, but we recommend using the ES module file.
+For now, you can grab the one or the other of the files in the `dist` folder, which you can then copy into your own project.
+We build both ES and UMD modules, called `szi-tile-source.js` and `szi-tile-source.umd.cjs` respectively.

+#### ES module

-To make sure this loads correctly, as well as importing it you need to make sure to call `enableSziTileSource` before first use.
+To make sure this loads correctly, as well as importing it you need to call `enableSziTileSource` before first use.
 This creates the `SziTileSource` class as an extension of `OpenSeadragon.DziTileSource` and places it in the `OpenSeadragon` namespace.